go-bongo/bongo/README.md

 ## Create a Model

 Any struct can be used as a model as long as it has an Id property with type `bson.ObjectId` (from `mgo/bson`). `bson` tags are passed through to mgo.
-You can specify a field as being encrypted using `encrypted:"true"`
+You can specify a field as being encrypted using `bongo:"encrypted"`

 For example: